How do I get the best medical bracelet for me?

 Precious Metals at Medical ID Fashions are in Gold and Rhodium.
 Rhodium looks just like Silver except it is much harder and more scratch resistant.
 Rhodium is a rare precious metal that is often used to plate sterling silver and found in high-end watches.
 Be aware, all precious metals can be compromised by chlorine, salt, chemicals and high acid skin.
 If you swim in chlorine or salt water, then always use fresh water to wash off gold and rhodium immediately after swimming.

-Designer Stainless bracelets are much more stylish than the stereotypical and ugly drugstore chains that looks like something Fido would wear.
+Designer Stainless bracelets are much more stylish than the stereotypical and ugly drugstore chains that look like something Fido would wear.
 To correct this, we go all over the world for styles that you'll never see anywhere else.
 They can be very delicate or they can be very rugged.
-It's up to you!
+It's up to you and your lifestyle!

 We offer Designer Sets and Alzheimer's Sets.
 In both cases, each bracelet style comes with the plate and engraving all included at one low price.

-Metal Interactions to Meds do occur for a few patients.
-This means that your body skin chemistry can actually tarnish or etch the bracelet material whether it be pewter, alloy, gold, silver, platinum or rhodium.
-See Acid Skin
+may occur for some customers.
+Your body skin chemistry or medications can actually tarnish or etch the bracelet material whether it be pewter, alloy, gold, silver, platinum or rhodium.
+Also see Acid Skin

 This is often seen with people that are on chemotherapy and/or taking anti-rejection meds for organ transplants.
 It does not rule out unique medication combinations.